NonoHM/nonohm.github.io/_posts/2024-02-11-THM-Introduction-to-Cryptography.md

 * Hashing
 * PKI

-One of the earliest cryptographic mechanism is Ceasar Cipher.
-Its priciple is to shift the letter by a fixed number of places to the left or right.
+One of the earliest cryptographic mechanism is Caesar Cipher.
+Its principle is to shift the letter by a fixed number of places to the left or right.
 Consequently the key is between 1 and 25, the number of shifts.
-Example: TryHackMe -> WubKdfnPh with a key of 3.
+For example: TryHackMe -> WubKdfnPh with a key of 3.

 This is a **substitution cipher** because we replace each letter by another.
 Another type of cipher is called **transposition cipher**, which encrypts the message by changing the order of the letters.